Tomek99/Weather-Application-Java/README.md

 Application images
 -------------

- First look when we open the apps.
+ First, look at when we open the apps.

  Pierwsze spojrzenie, kiedy otworzymy aplikacje.